 I did more and more webinars (of course) and grew my list that way, and made a bunch of new connections and built new relationships.

-The most important thing I did was start my first big Periscope series #30CourseTips.
+The most important thing I did was start my first big live stream series.

-I really wanted to find a way to be consistent on Periscope, grow my Periscope following, and even grow my Instagram a bit too.
+I really wanted to find a way to be consistent and grow my following, and even grow my Instagram a bit too.

-I was also testing out my idea for a program that teaches you how to create and launch your own online course, something I had been doing myself for 3 years (I’ve created more than 8 courses over the past few years, and launched more than 50 times) and have helped hundreds of others do too.
+I was also testing out my idea for a program that teaches you how to create and launch your own online course, something I had been doing myself for 3 years and have helped hundreds of others do too.
 This was based on the work I had started in January (even before that, but I really started focusing on it then).
 I didn’t yet have the name nailed down or anything, but I was definitely feeling the vibes rising on launching it.

-So I figured if there was a good response to #30CourseTips I would launch the program, which became Launch Your Signature Course.
+So I figured if there was a good response to the free classes I would launch the program, which became Launch Your Signature Course.

 I couldn’t believe the response we were getting.
 People started asking me for a program on courses before I had announced anything.
 I knew we were on to something!

 By halfway through October I was ready to start hinting about my new program.
 I created the landing page and started promoting it.
 We had about 3,000 people sign up for the 90-day course launch checklist, and show interest in the program, which was amazing!
-Some of those people were on my list already, some were new, some found it through Periscope, and some through Twitter.
+Some of those people were on my list already, some were new.

 At the end of October I was getting ready to launch.
 We had an awful time getting the sales page together (there were probably 10 other versions/iterations that no one will ever see!), but we got it done just in the nick of time.